gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ##### !end-question

 ##### !placeholder
 Remember, this is optional - this is a way for you to provide input while working through the lesson content.

+If you do not have any input feel free to write N/A in the text box.
 ##### !end-placeholder

 ### !end-challenge